dan-niles/sl-election-scraper/README.md

 pip install selenium
 ```

-Install the ChromeDriver from [here](https://developer.chrome.com/docs/chromedriver/downloads) and add it to your PATH.
+Download ChromeDriver from [here](https://developer.chrome.com/docs/chromedriver/downloads) and add it to your PATH.
 If using Chrome 115 or newer, download ChromeDriver from [here](https://googlechromelabs.github.io/chrome-for-testing/).

 ## Usage